Neeli (TV series)

-Neeli is a 2016 Indian-Tamil-language soap opera starring Chavi, Naveen, Niranjani and Kavitha Gowda.
+Neeli is a 2016—2017 Indian Tamil-language soap opera starring Chavi, Naveen, Niranjani, Nikitha Murali and Kavitha Gowda.
 It aired on Vijay TV.
-The show is launched on 19 December 2016 and ended with 260 Episodes.
+The show is launched on 19 December 2016 and ended with 260 episodes.
 The show is an adaptation of the Kannada Suvarna TV serial Neeli.
-It also airs in Sri Lanka Tamil Channel on Shakthi TV from 8 May 2017.
+It also airs in Sri Lanka Tamil channel on Shakthi TV from 8 May 2017.

 The series is said to reveal that a dead mother's ghost will protect her baby Abi who always shares her emotions with her doll Neeli.